Boisar

-Boisar is the largest industrial town in the Mumbai Metropolitan Region in the Indian state of Maharashtra.
-It was originally a part of the Thane district before becoming a part of the Palghar district.
+Boisar is one of the largest industrial towns in Palghar district of Indian state Maharashtra.
 It is approximately 111 kilometers (69 miles) away from the state capital Mumbai, and 98 km from the union territory Daman.
-It is located in the district Palghar in Maharashtra.

-Boisar is governed by the Palghar Municipal Council (PMC).
-It is home to Maharashtra Industrial Development Corporation (MIDC).

 Boisar hosts India's first nuclear power station—Tarapur Atomic Power Station (TAPS).
 It has a railway station in the Western Railway zone of Indian Railways as well as Mumbai Suburban Railway.
-The Mumbai–Ahmedabad high-speed rail corridor will have a stop at Boisar.
+The Mumbai–Ahmedabad high-speed rail corridor has a proposed Station at Boisar.

 Boisar is a popular weekend spot for tourists and locals due to nearby beaches, forts and lakes.
 The place has seen rapid development due to: